 To set up a URL redirect:

-Delete the old page, then in the left panel, click Settings, and then click URL Redirect.
+Delete the old page, then in the left panel, click Settings and then click URL Redirect.
 You have the following options:

-- Click Add new redirect to manually create a URL redirect.
+- To manually create a URL redirect, click Add new redirect.

 - Select the redirect Destination page.
 You can choose to use a page from your new site or an external URL.

 - To edit or delete your custom URL redirects, click Edit or Delete in the redirect menu.

 - To import multiple redirects, click Import Multiple Redirects.

 - To upload a CSV to import multiple URL redirects, click Upload CSV.
 To ensure you follow the correct structure, use the template and click Download CSV Template.
 The uploaded CSV should be in the same structure as our template, where the first column is the old URL and the new column is the new URL.

 - Click Upload New File, and click Choose Files.

 - 301 Redirect (permanently moved)